 Hines Global REIT II, Inc. ("Hines Global II" and, together with its consolidated subsidiaries, "we," "us" or the "Company") was formed in July 2013 to invest in a diversified portfolio of quality commercial real estate properties and other real estate investments located throughout the United States and internationally.
-In August 2014, we commenced an offering of up to \$2.5 billion of our common stock (the "Offering") in any combination of Class A shares ("Class A Shares") and Class T shares ("Class T Shares") of our common stock.
+In August 2014, we commenced an offering of up to \$2.5 billion of our common stock (the "Offering") in any combination of Class A shares ("Class A Shares") and Class T shares ("Class T Shares").
+We amended our Offering, effective April 28, 2017, such that we are now offering up to \$2.5 billion in shares of our common stock in any combination of Class A Shares, Class T Shares and Class I Shares ("Class I Shares").
 We engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of our Advisor, to serve as the dealer manager for the Offering and market our shares.
-As of May 8, 2017, we have received gross offering proceeds of \$334.4 million from the sale of 34.3 million shares.
+As of August 7, 2017, we have received gross offering proceeds of \$379.8 million from the sale of 38.8 million shares.
 See "- Subsequent Events" for additional information regarding an update to the Offering.